heero83/flexbox/README.md

-Here I will be practicing with flexbox.
+Here I will be practicing lessons about flexbox.

 * In the FLEXBOX file I did test the justify-content property.